 However, the young polyglot said that he has no favorite language.
 “When I learn a language, I do everything related to the culture and history of the respective country,” he said.

 In fact, that’s the way Ikonomou tends to learn the tongue.
-Rather than studying countless language books and using flashcards to learn new vocabulary, the Greek polygot learns a new language by consuming media from the country where it’s spoken, including TV and music, and speaking to locals.
+Rather than studying countless language books and using flashcards to learn new vocabulary, the Greek polyglot learns a new language by consuming media from the country where it’s spoken, including watching TV, listening to music, and speaking with locals.